smcpeak/smflex/flex.md

         [a-z]+   |
         .|\n     /* it's not a keyword */

-Compiled with **-Cf,** this is about as fast as one can get a *flex* scanner to go for this particular problem.
+Compiled with `-Cf`, this is about as fast as one can get a `flex` scanner to go for this particular problem.

-A final note: *flex* is slow when matching NUL's, particularly when a token contains multiple NUL's.
+A final note: `flex` is slow when matching NUL's, particularly when a token contains multiple NUL's.
 It's best to write rules which match *short* amounts of text if it's anticipated that the text will often include NUL's.

-Another final note regarding performance: as mentioned above in the section How the Input is Matched, dynamically resizing **yytext** to accommodate huge tokens is a slow process because it presently requires that the (huge) token be rescanned from the beginning.
+Another final note regarding performance: as mentioned above in the section How the Input is Matched, dynamically resizing `yytext` to accommodate huge tokens is a slow process because it presently requires that the (huge) token be rescanned from the beginning.
 Thus if performance is vital, you should attempt to match "large" quantities of